Post about Validation from Childhood Redefined Facebook Group, 10/2017:

 And while I have no expectation of my child to be happy, because I wouldn’t want to presume that even THERE is where he “should” be, I do tend to Trust that this is what he WILL naturally want to reach for when he is ready, because I know that this is where my child feels good about himself, and that’s the feeling we’ve always walked toward in our family ~ feeling good about ourSelves.

-I Trust that my child will, eventually, be able to let in his own light, with my help, if he desires it, because the very thought of “I want to feel better about this” IS, in and of itself, a sliver of light.
+I Trust that my child will, eventually, be able to let in his own light, with my help, if he desires it, because the very thought of “I want to feel better” IS, in and of itself, a sliver of light.
 And even a sliver is enough, because it always grows from there.
-So when he is ready to let in some light, I am ready to offer it to him because I never let go of it for one second during HIS dark times.
+So when he is ready to let in some light, I am ready to offer it to him because I never let go of it for one second during HIS darker times.
+I never owned his feelings… I radically validated them.